December-ways 1864 | Dawn to Noon | Cupola

 .00

-Now the listener has come down from the height of the Pelham Hills into the chamber of the Valley where the wild birds sound a continuous, ecstatic carol.
+The listener has come down from the height of the Pelham Hills into the Valley, now an echo-chamber of wild birds sounding their continuous, ecstatic carol.

-In the first “fine days” of May waves of Warblers stream into the Northern Hemisphere: Black-and-white Warblers, Golden-winged Warblers, Tennessee Warblers, Orange-crowned Warblers, Nashville Warblers, Parula Warblers, Cerulean Warblers, Yellow Warblers, Magnolia Warblers, Cape May Warblers, Black-throated Blue Warblers, Yellow-rumped Myrtle Warblers, Black-throated Green Warblers, Blackburnian Warblers, Chestnut-sided Warblers, Bay-breasted Warblers, Blackpoll Warblers, Pine Warblers, Prairie Warblers, and Palm Warblers.
+In the first “fine days” of May a wave of Warblers streams into the Northern Hemisphere: Black-and-white Warblers, Golden-winged Warblers, Tennessee Warblers, Orange-crowned Warblers, Nashville Warblers, Parula Warblers, Cerulean Warblers, Yellow Warblers, Magnolia Warblers, Cape May Warblers, Black-throated Blue Warblers, Yellow-rumped Myrtle Warblers, Black-throated Green Warblers, Blackburnian Warblers, Chestnut-sided Warblers, Bay-breasted Warblers, Blackpoll Warblers, Pine Warblers, Prairie Warblers, and Palm Warblers.

 :06

-And even before the bright wave of Warblers is over, a second current of birds flows into May: Flycatchers, Swallows, Thrushes of all kinds, Orioles, Grosbeaks, Buntings, Scarlet Tanagers, Redstarts, Pewees, Rails, Sandpipers, and Plovers…
+And even before the bright wave of Warblers has subsided, a second current of May birds flows among them: Flycatchers, Swallows, Thrushes of all kinds, Orioles, Grosbeaks, Buntings, Scarlet Tanagers, Redstarts, Pewees, Rails, Sandpipers, and Plovers…

 :29